 If you have an expensive show dog, you may want to also consider buying a theft and life insurance policy in case the dog is stolen or dies en route to an event.
 Most pet insurance policies will cost less when your dog is young.

 How can renters insurance protect you and your pet?

-A renters insurance policy is for people who don’t own the place they live in and want to protect their personal property and shield themselves against liability.
+A renters insurance policy is for people who do not own their residence and want to protect their personal property and shield themselves against liability.
 Nearly one-third of renters live with a dog.

-If you have an animal, you should have enough coverage to protect you from being sued in the event your pet injures a guest or neighbor — or even another dog — or causes property damage.
+If you have an animal, make sure you have enough coverage to protect yourself financially if sued in the event your pet injures another person or animal or causes property damage.
 Most renters insurance policies do not cover “exotic pets” such as reptiles, amphibians and ferrets.

-Liability coverage is part of a standard renters insurance policy.
-Liability coverage pays medical and legal expenses up to your policy limit — typically $100,000 to $300,000 — if your pet injures someone.
+Liability coverage is part of a standard renters’ insurance policy and pays medical and legal expenses up to your policy limit — typically $100,000 to $300,000 — if your pet injures someone.
 If your dog bites another dog, your liability coverage might also pay the veterinary expenses for the other dog.
 Any costs above your policy limit are your responsibility.

 Your renters liability insurance generally won’t protect you if your dog damages property that you own.
-If you have a renters insurance policy, read it thoroughly and check for coverage limits under certain circumstances, such as when an incident occurs in your rented home or away from it.
+If you have renters insurance policy, read it thoroughly or speak with your insurance agent to check for coverage limits under certain circumstances, such as when an incident occurs in your rented home or away from it.